Hadith 9 — Commands and Prohibitions: The Path of Submission

 Let us reflect deeply on each portion of this beautiful guidance.

-The Prophet ﷺ begins: "What I have forbidden for you—avoid."
+The Prophet ﷺ begins with the prohibitions: "What I have forbidden for you—avoid."

 [Quran,59:7,"As for gains granted by Allah to His Messenger from the people of ˹other˺ lands, they are for Allah and the Messenger, his close relatives, orphans, the poor, and ˹needy˺ travellers so that wealth may not merely circulate among your rich.
 Whatever the Messenger gives you, take it.
 And whatever he forbids you from, leave it.
 And fear Allah.
 Surely Allah is severe in punishment."]

 We don't look for loopholes.
 We don't justify our desires.
-We avoid it—seeking the pleasure of Allah.
+We don't say "but everyone else is doing it" or "it's just a small sin."
+We avoid it completely—seeking the pleasure of Allah and fearing His punishment.

 [Hadith,Tirmidhi,"Leave that which makes you doubt for that which does not make you doubt."]

-When we avoid haram for the sake of Allah, we are rewarded as if we did a good deed—because leaving sin is an act of worship.
+When we avoid haram for the sake of Allah, we are rewarded as if we performed a good deed—because leaving sin is an act of worship.
+The nafs (lower self) desires sin, and to restrain it requires struggle.
+That struggle is jihad, and Allah rewards it.

 Part 2: Striving with What We Are Able